cnnrznn/goargs/README.md

 3. Separate the slice into sub-slices where each sub-slice begins with a flag token: `-flagName` or `--flag`.
 4. Sub slices look like `[--flag argOne argTwo argN]`.
 5. For each sub-slice, populate the relevant entry in `Vals` struct.

+### Philosophy

+This module was built with the acknowledgement that there are not a ton of features here.
+The algorithm is simple and does not cover any edge cases.
+It has a simple option set and only returns values in strings.
+It is up to the user of the lib to do input validation.